jimburton/scrabble/chapters/Chapter1.md

 stand for, and the blank tile keeps that value for the rest of the game.
 The blank contributes zero to the score.

-There are several ways we could deal with blanks in the game.
-We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to lookup the letters blanks stand for.
+There are several ways we could deal with blanks.
+We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to look up the letters blanks stand for.
 We choose to store a `Tile` with the letter the blank stands for on the board, with its score set to zero.
 Clients will take care of interrogating players for the letters to use when they play a blank.

-This approach has the advantage that after being played the tile is treated like any other.
+This approach has the advantage that after being played the blank tile is treated like any other.
 A disadvantage is that it means we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we need it.
 But it means we don't need to check for and accomodate blanks on the board in a lot of code that we'll write later.

 ## The dictionary